Thomas Shaw (composer): Death

 Death certificate of a certain Thomas Shaw, who died in Paris on 28 June 1827, at 74 years old.

-Based on his last location and his age, most agree with the high probability that Thomas Shaw died in Paris around 1830.
+Based on his last location and his age, most agree with the high probability that Shaw died in Paris around 1830.

 Unfortunately the civil records of Paris were destroyed during the Commune in May 1871.
 Two thirds of the civil records dating prior to 1860 are completely lost.
 The remaining third is made of painstakingly reconstructed documents, but most of those are lacking information paramount in successfully identifying the individuals mentioned in them.

-Yet, there exists one very tantalising death registration among the reconstructed civil records of the Paris archives:
+There is a death registration among the reconstructed civil records of the Paris archives:

-The act is backdated to 29 June 1827 and states that on the previous day (28 June 1827) at 5 pm, at number 21 avenue de Lowendal, died a 74 year old individual named Thomas Shaw.
+The act is backdated to 29 June 1827 and states that on the previous day (28 June 1827) at 5 pm, at number 21 avenue de Lowendal, died a 74 year old individual named Shaw.
 His activity, indicated as "rentier".

-The date of birth of Thomas Shaw (our musician and composer) is unknown but is estimated to be around 1752, which would have made him about 74 or 75 years old in June 1827, depending on the month of his birth.
-This makes him a very plausible candidate for being the Thomas Shaw in the Paris Archives death certificate mentioned above.
+The date of birth of Shaw (musician and composer) is unknown but is estimated to be around 1752, which would have made him about 74 or 75 years old in June 1827, depending on the month of his birth.
+This makes him a candidate for being the Thomas Shaw in the Paris Archives death certificate mentioned above.

 The only additional information the death certificate gives us about the individual is that he was a "rentier".
 However, "rentier" was a rather unprecise term that encompassed about everyone who lived off money that did not come from wages per se but who may have owned some property or received some sort of annuity (from very modest pensioners to big freeholders).
-Because we know next to nothing about Thomas Shaw's life and state of affairs after he left England (he could well have kept shares in Drury Lane, Margate, etc., and received money for them), the additional information of "rentier" neither validates nor invalidates the hypothesis that the Paris death certificate might be our Thomas Shaw's.
+Because we know next to nothing about Shaw's life and state of affairs after he left England (he could well have kept shares in Drury Lane, Margate, etc., and received money for them), the additional information of "rentier" neither validates nor invalidates the hypothesis that the Paris death certificate might be our Thomas Shaw's.

-Frustratingly, because of the state of the Paris civil records dating prior to 1860, there does not seem to be other surviving documents to enlighten us further about the Thomas Shaw mentioned in the death certificate.
+Because of the state of the Paris civil records dating prior to 1860, there does not seem to be other surviving documents regarding the Shaw mentioned in the death certificate.

-Our Thomas Shaw (the musician and composer) and the Thomas Shaw who died in Paris in 1827 may well have been one and the same, the little we know about the both of them makes it tantalisingly plausible, but unfortunately we will never be able to ascertain it.

 Private life

-1786 death
+Reported 1786 death

-In their edition of July – Dec.
-1786, The European Magazine and London Review erroneously list in their obituaries "Mr. Thomas Shaw, muſician at Drury-Lane Theatre" as deceased on 16 October 1786.
-A namesake may have passed away on that day and may have been identified as or assume to be our musician by mistake.
+In their edition of July–December 1786, The European Magazine and London Review erroneously list in their obituaries "Mr. Thomas Shaw, muſician at Drury-Lane Theatre" as deceased on 16 October 1786.
+A namesake may have passed away on that day and may have been identified as or assumed to be the composer by mistake.